prantlf/npx-cache-control/README.md

     Commands:
-      ls|list                       lists packages stored in the npx cache purge|rm|remove|un|uninstall  removes packages from the npx cache
+      ls|list                       lists packages stored in the npx cache purge|rm|remove|un|uninstall  removes packages from the npx cache clear                         removes empty directories in the npx cache

     Parameters:
       uninstall [names]  names of packages to remove (* means all)